thelovelab/comp-bio-setup/quantify.md

 ```

 \* Except, when working on the cluster we want to submit jobs to the cluster!
-**Never run Salmon or any other jobs on the login node**, and you don't want
+**Never run Salmon or any other programs on the login node**, and you don't want
 to be sitting by your laptop during an interactive job quantifying
 dozens of samples.
 Therefore we could write a *bash script* to submit
 to the cluster, or use Snakemake.
 First I'll show what that bash